wallyhall/shini/README.md

 ### What is `shini`?
 As above.
 It's a small set of functions written for inclusion in shell scripts, released under the MIT license.

+### Is it slow?
+Shell scripting was never designed with speed for this kind of processing in mind.
+That said, on recent versions of `bash` (version 3 or newer) and `zsh` (and to a lesser extent `ksh` version 93 and newer) the performance is quite acceptable.

+Other/older shells will fall back to expensive calls to `grep` and `sed`, an will perform significantly slower (potentially hundreds of times slower).

+On an 2012 i7 MacBook, a 1900 line INI file will fully parse within 0.6s - and a single section therein in under 0.24s (`zsh`):

+    $ wc -l tests/php.ini
+    1917 tests/php.ini

+    $ time zsh ./test_perf.sh > /dev/null
+    real    0m0.595s

+    $ time bash ./test_perf.sh > /dev/null
+    real    0m0.838s

+    $ time ksh ./test_perf.sh > /dev/null
+    real    0m2.901s

+    $ time zsh ./test_perf.sh opcache > /dev/null
+    real    0m0.237s

+    $ time bash ./test_perf.sh opcache > /dev/null
+    real    0m0.313s

+    $ time ksh ./test_perf.sh opcache > /dev/null
+    real    0m0.543s

 ### Why do I need it?
 You probably don't.
 But if you have or ever do find yourself writing a shell script which:
  * Needs system or user specific settings